Frequently Asked Questions

 Multi-host Pipeline

-functionality to fill in missing details from the API provision data.
+In the multi-host pipeline, the how field is fully respected.
+Testing Farm uses tmt’s --update-missing functionality to fill in missing details from the API provision data.

 This often requires adjusting the provision plan using context variables so it can run both locally and in the multi-host pipeline.